 When I arrived Wednesday night, we immediately went to dinner at La mère Brazier.
-Lyon is the capital of French cuisine, and so we needed to eat at a fancy restaurants on one of the nights!
+Lyon is the capital of French cuisine, and so we needed to eat at a fancy restaurant on one of the nights!

 On Friday morning, we woke up and went to the Musee des Beaux Arts de Lyon.
 This museum was absolutely gorgeous and worth checking out if you are ever in Lyon.

 Then we strolled over to the Parc de la Tete d’Or.
 The weather was sunny, brisk, and lovely.
-For lunch we went to an indoor food hall, Les Halles de Lyon-Paul, and it reminded me of Chelsea market in NYC or Ponce City Market in Atlanta.
+For lunch, we went to an indoor food hall, Les Halles de Lyon-Paul, and it reminded me of Chelsea market in NYC, or Ponce City Market in Atlanta.
 There were cheese stands and treat stands as far as the eye could see.

-Friday night — because we wanted to do something easy — we grabbed pizza near or Air Bnb.
+On Friday night — because we wanted to do something easy — we grabbed pizza near or Air Bnb.

 We woke up early on Friday morning to drive to Beaune for our day of wine touring.
 I cannot express enough how much we loved Stephanie and our Burgundy wine day.
-If you are ever in Burgundy, a day in Stephanie is an absolute MUST.
+If you are ever in Burgundy, a day with Stephanie is an absolute MUST.